+4.2.
+School Context

-4.2 Halsnead Primary school is a one and a half form entry primary school, situated in Whiston, Knowsley.
-The school is in an area of considerable socio-economic deprivation (school deprivation index: 0.3).
-Many of our children are entitled to Free School Meals and many other contextual indicators associated with educational underachievement suggest that most of our children are subject to socio-economic disadvantages.
-We have a low mobility rate, with many of our children joining us from Reception.
+Halsnead Primary School is in an area of considerable socio-economic deprivation (school deprivation index: 0.3).
+Many of our children are entitled to Free School Meals and many other contextual indicators associated with educational underachievement suggest that most of our children are subject to socio-economic disadvantages; neglect is the most common area in which concerns are raised.
+Challenges in the local area also include addiction and alcohol/substance abuse.
+There are also statistically higher incidents of domestic violence in comparison to the national average.

-Our parents are very open and honest with staff about any home issues which may be affected their children.
-Staff are extremely vigilant and not complacent about monitoring and raising any concerns they may have with designated leads within the school.
+Our parents are very open and honest with staff about any home issues which may be affecting their children.
+Staff are extremely vigilant about monitoring and raising any concerns with designated leads within the school.
 School also places a high priority on safeguarding training for both staff and children themselves.
+Our embedded culture of 'Safeguarding is everybody's responsibility' is lived everyday through our robust practices.
+Our staff feel well trained and equipped to deal with safeguarding incidents; the children feel safe in our school.